 6. French Broad River — Ledges or Section 9

 Believe it or not, there’s a pretty dedicated crew of paddlers who standup paddle in whitewater, fearlessly charging down Class III rapids while standing up on a board.
 While this definitely isn’t for everyone, experienced paddlers who know how to read water can paddle from Ledges Park in in Woodfin and take out by Walnut Island.
 If you're really experienced and with a knowledgeable group, you can even tackle the Class III rapids along famous "Section 9."
-These are places where it’s best to go with a local Asheville paddler, and is a service we’ve considered adding as part of paddleboard offerings in Asheville (what do you think?)
+These are places where it’s best to go with a local Asheville paddler, or join in one of our whitewater SUP classes for a new way to tackle the river!

 7. Lake Jocassee